pillepalle127/ESP32S3_Mesh_Snapserver/README.md

 This project uses components from the ESP-IDF ecosystem,
 including:

+# Third-Party Components

+This project uses the following third-party components:

-- ESP-IDF
+- ESP-IDF — Apache License 2.0
-- ESP-Mesh-Lite
+- ESP-Mesh-Lite — Apache License 2.0
-- esp-opus
-- ESP-IoT-Bridge
+- ESP-IoT-Bridge — Apache License 2.0
+- ESP-Modem — Apache License 2.0
-- CMake Utilities
+- CMake Utilities — Apache License 2.0
-- ESP-Modem
+- esp-opus — MIT License

+The respective third-party components remain subject to their original license terms.

-Please refer to the respective component repositories for their individual license terms.
+See the respective upstream repositories and component registries for the complete license texts.